BloomTech-Labs/scribble-stadium-ds/README.md

 Our entire implementation was built to be in compliance with the [Children's Online Privacy Protection Act](https://www.ecfr.gov/cgi-bin/text-idx?SID=4939e77c77a1a1a08c1cbf905fc4b409&node=16%3A1.0.1.3.36&rgn=div5) (COPPA).

+See links below for our deployed sites and our team's corresponding web development repos.
+Please note that our website and API were hosted on AWS accounts owned by Lambda School, which are likely to be discontinued at the close of our project, therefore breaking two of the links below.

 - Link to [deployed application](https://b.storysquad.dev/)
 - Link to deployed [Data Science API & documentation](http://labs26-story-squad-teamb.eba-ampzurak.us-east-1.elasticbeanstalk.com/)
 - Link to our team's [Frontend Repo](https://github.com/Lambda-School-Labs/Labs26-StorySquad-FE-TeamB)
 - Link to our team's [Backend Repo](https://github.com/Lambda-School-Labs/Labs26-StorySquad-BE-TeamB)

 Given that this project will have future teams of data scientists building off of our codebase, this README also serves as a transition document.